lshim98/team-profile-generator/readme.md

 Finally, although it’s not a requirement, consider adding validation to ensure that user input is in the proper format.

+### Installation
+In order to use the team-profile generator:
+1. Use Git Bash or a VS terminal to run the following:
+   * Run 'npm i' to pull down the npm node package manager
+   * Run 'npm init -y' to install package.json
+   * Run 'npm install inquirer' to install the inquirer package
+   * Run 'npm install --save-dev jest' to install the jest testing package
+2. Open the index.js file in Git Bash or the VS terminal
+3. Run 'node index.js' to begin the team-profile generator
+4. To run a test, open the 'employees.test.js' file in Git Bash or the VS terminal
+5. Run 'npm run test' to run the tests to see if they all pass.

 ### Walkthrough Demostrations

 * A walkthrough video that demonstrates the functionality of the Team Profile Generator and passing tests must be submitted, and a link to the video should be included in your README file.